 Like Persians, exotics are sweet and laid-back, enjoying nothing more than being petted.
 However, unlike Persians, the Exotic Shorthair is content with being alone.
 This breed’s personality also varies between sexes, with males having a sweeter disposition.
 Females, on the other hand, tend to be rather aloof.

-- Related Read: 10 Best Cat Beds for Large Cats in 2021
+- Related Read: 10 Best Cat Beds for Large Cats

 6. British Shorthair